toazd/sh-misc/README.md

-cpuhotplug can be used to easily set cores to either online or offline which may offer power savings in certain scenarios.
+cpuhotplug can be used to easily set cores to either online or offline which may offer power savings in certain scenarios (requires a kernel configured with CONFIG_HOTPLUG_CPU enabled; most come with it enabled already).
 For my laptop in low-power mode it shaves ~14.28% off the idle power draw.
 It is designed to be simple and portable (POSIX sh).

 Example usage:
 - download/create cpuhotplug